Social Justice

 • Each year, through our In-House Clinics, Clinical Externships in the public interest sphere, our Public Interest Summer Stipend Program, and other pro bono activities, RWU Law students provide an astounding volume of valuable legal services, both directly to clients and through public interest organizations and government agencies.

 • Each year, many RWU Law students get intensive experience in the field through our Alternative Spring Break (ASB) Program.
-In the past four years, at least 50% of participants have been 1Ls—hitting the ground running.
+In the past four years, at least 30% of participants have been first-year law students.

 • Our annual Champions for Justice celebration is Rhode Island's premier public interest event, bringing together many of the state's top law firms, nonprofit legal service organizations, and other community partners, with RWU Law faculty, staff, students and alumni.